 Yes, Medicare and most insurance providers covers the genetic testing.
 There is no charge from our office for the DNA testing.

-Ask Dr. Lin about this at your next appointment or call 855-SEE-BEST to schedule your examination today.
+Ask Dr. Moscoso about this at your next appointment or call 855-SEE-BEST to schedule your examination today.

 CATT first year results are in!

-The Comparison of AMD Treatments Trial (CATT) is a head to head study of Avastin (bevacizumab) vs Lucentis (ranibizumab) funded by the National Eye Institute. Â The highly anticipated first year results of the two year study have been released.
+The Comparison of AMD Treatments Trial (CATT) is a head to head study of bevacizumab vs ranibizumab funded by the National Eye Institute. Â The highly anticipated first year results of the two year study have been released.

 Take home points:

-- At 1 year, Avastin and Lucentis had equivalent effects on visual acuity when administered according to the same schedule.
+- At 1 year, bevacizumab and ranibizumab had equivalent effects on visual acuity when administered according to the same schedule.

-- Lucentis given as needed with monthly evaluation had effects on vision that were equivalent to those of Lucentis administered monthly.
+- Ranibizumab given as needed with monthly evaluation had effects on vision that were equivalent to those of ranibizumab administered monthly.

 - Differences in rates of serious adverse events require further study.